Miaxos/sharded-thread/README.md

 The purpose of this library is to have a performant way to send data between thread when threads are following a `thread per core` architecture.

-Thanks to [Glommio](https://github.com/DataDog/glommio/) for the inspiration
+Thanks to [Glommio](https://github.com/DataDog/glommio/) for the inspiration.

 ## Example